$ export GOPATH=$HOME/work

 format to change the format of Godog’s output.

-no-colors to true to disable ansi colors of Godog’s output.
+true to disable ANSI colorization of Godog’s output.

 Passing any value via

 For example, to run integration tests on two specific feature files using only

 @openshift tags and without ANSI colors, the following command can be used:

 $ make integration GODOG_OPTS="-paths ~/tests/custom.feature,~/my.feature -tags basic,openshift -no-colors true"

 Multiple values for a

 The integration test logs its progress directly into a console.
 This information is often enough to find and debug the reason for a failure.

 However, for cases which require further investigation, the integration test also logs more detailed progress into a log file.
 This file is located at $GOPATH/github.com/minishift/minishift/out/test-results/integration_YYYY-MM-DD_HH:MM:SS.log.